-Record the brand name ("Trurapi") and Lot number (included on the outer cartons and labels of each cartridge) of the medicine you are using and provide this information when reporting any side effects.
+Record the brand name ("Trurapi") and Lot number (included on the outer carton and label of each vial) of the medicine you are using and provide this information when reporting any side effects.

 Skin changes at the injection site

 The injection site should be rotated to

 prevent skin changes such as lumps under

 the skin.
 The insulin may not work very

 well if you inject into a lumpy area (see

 "How to use Trurapi").
 Contact your doctor

 if you are currently injecting into a lumpy

 area before you start injecting in a different

 area.
 Your doctor may tell you to check your

 blood sugar more closely, and to adjust

 your insulin or your other antidiabetic

 medications dose.